huaYng/little-yellow/README.md

 # little-yellow
-this is my first change on website,wow~! it seems not vary hard.
+this is my first change on desktop,wow~!